GBP Suspended for Keyword Stuffing: How to Fix It

 Here's what violation looks like:

-- Wrong: "ABC Plumbing 24/7 Emergency Service Chicago"
+"ABC Plumbing 24/7 Emergency Service Chicago""ABC Plumbing"

-- Wrong: "Best Italian Restaurant Downtown Seattle"
+"Best Italian Restaurant Downtown Seattle""Mario's Kitchen"

 Your legal business name might include a location if it is part of your registered name.
 "Chicago Pizza Company" is acceptable if that is the name on your business license.
 "Pizza Palace, Chicago's Best" is not.